Top parties seek to protect monopoly as Lebanon votes - Journal du Cameroun

 The most optimistic forecasts see them winning five seats, out of parliament’s 128, but its leaders privately say even just one would be an achievement.

-Among the list’s candidates with the best chances is Paula Yacoubian, a prominent TV journalist who is one of a record 86 women to run.
+“If turnout is higher than in the previous elections, it will mean more votes for civil society,” pollster Said Sanadiki.

-“We have a very corrupt cast and there is a movement of brave people trying to tell them: ‘We are not happy’,” she told AFP.
+But there were few signs during the campaign that voters would mobilise much more than usual, with one survey predicting only a one point rise from the 2009 turnout rate of 55 percent.

-The complex new voting law passed in 2017 has allowed smaller parties to run but the challenge of rousing lethargic voters is huge.
+The complex new voting law passed last year has allowed smaller parties to run but the challenge of rousing lethargic voters is huge.

 The country has gone through institutional crises that left it without a president for two years and without a budget for 12 — but many Lebanese argue they could hardly tell the difference.